top of page

 Bethel Christian Academy uses the Ohio Core Physical Education Standards as curriculum.

-2nd and 3rd Grade
+2nd & 3rd Grade

-4th and 5th Grade
+4th & 5th Grade

 Middle School